andrey-pr/OpenBafangTool/README.md

 3. Execute folowing command: `sudo udevadm control --reload-rules`
 4. Replug your device

-##### For UART
+#### For UART
 Connection error might occur if connecting to the serial port needs elevated privileges (experienced on Fedora 40 and kubuntu 24.04).

-1. Check device permissions the following command `ls -la /dev/ttyUSB0` (adapt ttyUSB0 to the value in the serial port field)
+1. Check device permissions the following command `ls -la /path/to/your/serial/device`
 ```
 $ ls -la /dev/ttyUSB0
 crw-rw----.
 1 root dialout 188, 0 Jul  9 17:55 /dev/ttyUSB0
 ```
-3. in he case above, device belongs to root, and is accessible to members of group dialout.
+2. in he case above, device belongs to root, and is accessible to members of group dialout.
 To access it without elevated privilieges, you need to add your linux user to the dialout group with `sudo usermod -a -G dialout yourusername`.
-You might have to log out and in so group membership apply.
-4. Try again to conect Open Bafang Tool to your device.
+3. Reboot your computer to apply changes.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>